-Believe it or not, the majority of tooth extractions are routine.
-It’s true some take longer and require more steps (like wisdom teeth removal), but most tooth extractions are straightforward.
-Before the actual extraction begins, most dentists will take an x-ray of the tooth/jaw (this may happen in the previous appointment).
-Our dentist will:
+Believe it or not, the majority of dental X-ray of the tooth/jaw if it hasn’t already been done.are routine.
+Some can take longer (like wisdom teeth removal), but most extractions are straightforward.
+Before the actual extraction begins, however, we’ll take a

-- Loosen the tooth and widen the socket
+- Loosen the tooth using a dental elevator and widen the socket.

-- Use forceps to carefully remove the tooth
+- Use dental forceps to carefully remove the tooth.

-- To flush out any remaining tooth tissue or bone fragments
+- The purpose of this step is to flush out any remaining tooth tissue or bone fragments.

-Outside of general tooth decay and gum disease, there are other reasons why someone would have their teeth pulled.
-For example, someone preparing for orthodontic treatment like getting braces may need a tooth removed.
+Outside of general tooth decay and gum disease, there are other reasons why someone would need to have teeth pulled.
+For example, someone preparing for orthodontic treatment may require a tooth extraction to make room and reduce crowding.

 Also, someone going through chemotherapy/radiation therapy may have a tooth become infected.
 You may experience other oral problems depending on your specific treatment plan and how your body reacts.
-Be sure to let your doctor and dentist know what you’re feeling.
+Be sure to let your primary care doctor and our dentists know what you’re feeling so we can help.

 Wisdom Teeth Removal

-One of the more common and well-known reasons for tooth extraction is .
-Your wisdom teeth are your third and last molars, the backmost teeth, that erupt in your late teens to early twenties.
-However, they don’t erupt for some people and some don’t have to have them removed at all.
-But for those that do, here’s a brief overview of the removal process:
+One of the more common and well-known reasons for tooth extraction is wisdom teeth are your third and last molars, the backmost teeth, that erupt in your late teens to early twenties.
+However, some people never have them erupt and therefore, don’t have to have them removed at all..
+Your

-- Any bone covering the tooth root is the removed
+- Any bone covering the tooth root is removed.

-- If you need stitches, they’ll happen now after the cleaning
+- If you need stitches, they’ll be applied after the cleaning.

-- Gauze are inserted into the open socket and/or over top of it to soak up some of the blood and aid in clotting
+- Gauze is inserted into the open socket and/or over top of it to soak up some of the blood and aid in clotting.

 Need an Appointment?